-Safari Suggestions, Spotlight Suggestions, Lookup, #images, and News Widget in Non-News Countries
+Safari Suggestions, Siri Suggestions in Search, Lookup, #images, News App, and News Widget in Non-News Countries

-Safari Suggestions, Spotlight Suggestions, Lookup, #images, and News Widget in Non-News Countries show users suggestions that go beyond their devices, from sources like Wikipedia, the iTunes Store, local News, Maps results, and the App Store-and even offer suggestions before a user begins typing.
+Safari Suggestions, Siri Suggestions in Search, Lookup, #images, News app, and News widget in non-News countries show users suggestions that go beyond their devices, from sources like Wikipedia, the iTunes Store, local News, Maps results, and the App Store-and even offer suggestions before a user begins typing.

-When a user starts typing in the Safari address bar, opens or uses Spotlight, uses Lookup, opens #images, or uses the News Widget in Non-News Countries, the following context is sent encrypted using HTTPS to Apple to provide the user with relevant results:
+When a user starts typing in the Safari address bar, opens or uses Siri Suggestions in Search, uses Lookup, opens #images, uses Search in the News app, or uses the News widget in non-News countries, the following context is sent encrypted using HTTPS to Apple to provide the user with relevant results:

-- An identifier that rotates every 15 minutes in order to preserve privacy - · User's search query - The approximate location of their device, if they have Location Services for Location-Based Suggestions enabled.
-The level of location "blurring" is based on estimated population density at the device's location; for instance, more blurring is used in a rural location where users may be geographically more separated versus less blurring in a city center where users will typically be closer together.
+- An identifier that rotates every 15 minutes to preserve privacy - · User's search query - The most likely query completion based on context and locally cached past searches - The approximate location of their device, if they have Location Services for Location-Based Suggestions turned on.
+The level of location "blurring" is based on estimated population density at the device's location; for instance, more blurring in a rural location where users may be geographically more separated versus less blurring in a city center where users will typically be closer together.
 Users can disable the sending of all location information to Apple in Settings, by turning off Location Services for Location-Based Suggestions.
-If Location Services is disabled, then Apple may use the device's IP address to infer an approximate location. - The type of device and whether the search is made in Spotlight, Safari, Lookup, or Messages - The type of connection - Information on the three apps most recently used on the device (used to provide additional search context).
-Only apps that are in an Apple-maintained allow list of popular apps and that have been accessed within the last 3 hours are included. - A list of popular applications on the device - Regional language, locale, and input preferences - If the user's device can access music or video subscription services, then information such as names of the subscription services and types of subscriptions may be sent to Apple.
-The user's account name, number, and password aren't sent to Apple.
+If Location Services is turned off, then Apple may use the device's IP address to infer an approximate location. - The type of device and whether the search is made in Siri Suggestions in Search, Safari, Lookup, News App, or Messages - The type of connection - Information on the three apps most recently used on the device (for additional search context).
+Only apps that are in an Apple-maintained allow list of popular apps and have been accessed within the last 3 hours are included. - A list of popular applications on the device

+- Regional language, locale, and input preferences - If the user's device can access music or video subscription services, then information such as names of the subscription services and types of subscriptions may be sent to Apple.
+The user's account name, number, and password aren't sent to Apple. - Summarized, aggregated representation of topics of interests

-When a user selects a result or exits Spotlight having selected no result, some information is sent to Apple to help improve the quality of future results.
+When a user selects a result or exits the app with no result selected, some information is sent to Apple to help improve the quality of future results.
 This information is tied only to the same 15-minute session identifier and not tied to a particular user.
-The feedback includes the above context information and the following:
+The feedback includes some of the previously described context information as well as interaction information such as:

-- Timings between interactions and search network requests - · Ranking and display order of suggestions - The ID of the result and action selected if the result is a non-local result, or the category of local result selected if the result is a local result
+- Timings between interactions and search network requests - · Ranking and display order of suggestions - The ID of the result and action selected if result is non-local, or the category of the result selected if it is local - A flag indicating whether the user selected the result

 Apple retains Suggestions logs with queries, context, and feedback for 18 months.
-Reduced logs including only query, country, language, date and time (to the hour), and device type are retained for two years.
+A subset of logs are retained for up to five years; for example queries, locale, domain, approximate location, and aggregate metrics.